av-savchenko/face-emotion-recognition/README.md

 This repository contains code of face emotion recognition that was developed in the RSF (Russian Science Foundation) project no. 20-71-10010 (Efficient audiovisual analysis of dynamical changes in emotional state based on information-theoretic approach).

+Our approach is described in the [arXiv paper](https://arxiv.org/abs/2103.17107)

 All the models were pre-trained for face identification task using [VGGFace2 dataset](https://github.com/ox-vgg/vgg_face2).
 In order to train PyTorch models, [SAM code](https://github.com/davda54/sam) was borrowed.

 We upload several [models](models/affectnet_emotions) that obtained the state-of-the-art results for [AffectNet dataset](http://mohammadmahoor.com/affectnet/).
 The facial features extracted by these models lead to the state-of-the-art accuracy of face-only models on video datasets from EmotiW [2019](https://sites.google.com/view/emotiw2019), [2020](https://sites.google.com/view/emotiw2020) challenges: [AFEW (Acted Facial Expression In The Wild)](https://cs.anu.edu.au/few/AFEW.html) and [VGAF (Video level Group AFfect)](https://ieeexplore.ieee.org/document/8925231).